DataDog/yubikey/docs/troubleshooting.md

 ```

 Run `brew install bash`.
 The script is using a feature not that is not supported by the old macOS bash.
+If still does not work, run `/usr/local/bin/bash git.sh` instead.